How to use this application step-by-step?

 The pop-up window gives the user the opportunity to open the file or

-Figure 2b: Pop-up window for downloading the data in a table format
+Figure 2b: Pop-up window for downloading data in a table format

-Step 3 – Selection of the appropriate visualisation mode for the data
+Step 3 – Selection of appropriate visualisation mode for the data

 The third step of the application offers the opportunity to select the